yveszakra/Challenges_HackerRank/README.md

 # Challenges_HackerRank
-Exercising on my algorithms and datastructure with the HackerRank challenges.
+Exercising on my algorithms and data structure with the HackerRank challenges.
-I will push all of the codes the I have been able to come up with.
+I will push all of the codes as I solve the different problems.

 It's a lot of fun learning